The Well Cool Story

-As a trained nurse, I realised that if there were child friendly pyjamas designed specifically for hospital, not only would it enhance my sons comfort and privacy, it would also involve me more in his care whilst letting the nurses get on with their work.
+As a trained nurse (RGN) and first hand experience of nursing people wearing hospital gowns & traditional nightwear, I realised that if there were child friendly & practical pyjamas designed specifically for hospital, not only would it enhance my sons comfort and privacy, it would involve me more in his care whilst letting the nurses get on with their work.
 My son is now thankfully well.

 I returned to my idea and formed Well Cool Clothing (at the time my son used to use the term “that’s well cool” constantly).
 The PJs have been trialled & these are now the finished designs and with all new products there have been many alterations and design changes along the way.
 They continue to evolve.